List of The Librarian characters: Overview

-Creator of "The Librarians", John Rogers, noted that Dean Devlin wanted to do a television version of the Librarian movies, in the style of the revived Doctor Who series.
-Unfortunately, because Noah Wyle was still doing Dark Skies, and Bob Newhart and Jane Curtain were only going to be available periodically, Rogers had to come up with a new approach, noting that Wyle did not want to be recast or replaced as the Librarian, so Rogers came up with the idea of creating a new team of heroes in the style of Doc Savage and team of experts approach.
+Creator of The Librarians, John Rogers, noted that Dean Devlin wanted to make a television version of the Librarian movies, in the style of the revived Doctor Who series.
+Unfortunately, because Noah Wyle was still doing Falling Skies, and Bob Newhart and Jane Curtin were going to be available only periodically, Rogers had to come up with a new approach, noting that Wyle did not want to be recast or replaced as the Librarian, so Rogers came up with the idea of creating a new team of heroes in the style of Doc Savage and team of experts approach.
 He notes that "Jacob Stone was written with Christian Kane in mind.
 He worked very hard on Leverage, and he choreographed all of his own fights", "Lindy Booth just straight-up out auditioned everybody" for the role of Cassandra, John Kim won his role by "just being charming as hell", and Rebecca Romijn is someone who "could throw a punch and who could land a joke".
 He also notes that John Larroquette's role is essentially a replacement for Bob Newhart's Judson, so they had to find someone with "a very specific sense of humor" and "somebody with insane chops".

 Editors Patricia Demers and Toni Samek, in their book "Minds Alive: Libraries and Archives Now", note that libraries are often identified with the aspirational, and as a result, viewers gleefully accept the heroic characters in "The Librarians", far removed from the typical safe, stereotypical representation of librarians In her book "The Laughing Librarian", Jeanette C. Smith, compares Flynn Carsen to Indiana Jones, adventuring with the supernatural, but notes that Flynn's superpower is his "superior research skills".
 Biographer Jonathan M. Farlow refers to Carsen as a "swashbuckling" hero who relies on "his wits".
 Author Karen A. Romanko compares the show to Warehouse 13 in her book "Women of Science Fiction and Fantasy Television", and describes the key characters in "The Librarians", highlighting Colonel Baird's role as not only the protector of the lives of the librarians, but also of their immortal souls.
 She also notes how Cassandra's brain tumour gives her powers that help the team.